Meet Our TT Pathways Instructors

 Mike Reid - B.S. in Applied Mathematics with Computer Science Emphasis and Teaching Credential from Chapman University, M.S. in Computer Science from Colorado State University.
-He has taught most levels of math, but now focuses on AP Computer Science.
+He has taught most levels of math, but now focuses on AP Computer Science, Mechatronics, and Internship.
 He has served as a reader for the College Board’s AP Computer Science Exam and also advises Troy's FIRST Robotics team.
 Prior to Troy he spent 9 years teaching math and computer science at University High School in Irvine.